orlic1/gonality_X0_quotients/README.md

 ## Contents

 - new_models.m and quotient_model.m contain auxiliary functions.
 The most important one there is quotient_model, which gives models for Atkin-Lehner quotients of $X_0(N)$.
+The author of these two files is Philippe Michaud-Jacobs.

 ### Example
 We compute a model of a quotient curve $X_0^*(144)$.